amritbhanu/79115amr/project/README.md

 SPEA [4] uses a regular population and an archive (external set).
 Starting with an initial population and an empty archive the following steps are performed per-iteration.
 First, all nondominated population members are copied to the archive; any dominated individuals or duplicates (regarding the objective values) are removed from the archive during this update operation.
 If the size of the updated archive exceeds a predefined limit, further archive members are deleted by a clustering technique which preserves the characteristics of the nondominated front.
 Afterwards, fitness values are assigned to both archive and population members.

 Abdel-Hamid and Madnick [5] proposed the integrated defect model that illustrates the interaction between different teams inside a software organization team namely the QA team, testing team, and the personnel allocation sector.
 Madachy in his book [6] proposed a simplified version of Abdel-Hamid and Madnick’s proposed model and termed it as the Integrated Project Model Defect Testing Flow (IPMDTF).
-Figure 1 shows IPMDFC.
+Figure 1 shows IPMDTF.
 In contrast to the model proposed by Abdel-Hamid and Madnick, the flow chains are simplified.
 The model considers two types of errors namely active, and passive.
 According to Madachy, active errors can contribute to other errors, while passive errors do not.
 Madachy considers all design errors to be active errors, though coding errors may be either active or passive.

 ![file](Figs/Integrated.png)
 Figure 1.
 Integrated Project Model Defect Testing Flow